mui/material-ui/docs/data/system/flexbox/flexbox.md

 ### row-gap & column-gap

 The `row-gap` and `column-gap` CSS properties allow for specifying the row and column gaps independently.
+For more information please see
+<a href="https://developer.mozilla.org/en-US/docs/Web/CSS/row-gap" target="_blank" rel="noopener noreferrer">row-gap</a> and
+<a href="https://developer.mozilla.org/en-US/docs/Web/CSS/column-gap" target="_blank" rel="noopener noreferrer">column-gap</a>
+on MDN.

 {{"demo": "RowAndColumnGap.js", "bg": true}}